-The Fitness and Probity Policy (the "Policy") sets out the minimum standards, in compliance with the relevant standards and legislation, to ensure that a person who is a Responsible Person, has the necessary qualities and competence in order to allow them to perform the duties and carry out the responsibilities of their position within the Company and its subsidiaries.
+The Fitness and Probity Policy (the "Policy") sets out the minimum standards, in compliance with the relevant Fitness and Probity Standards and legislation.
+It is there to ensure that a person who is known as a Responsible Person, has the necessary qualities and competencies in order to allow them to perform the duties and carry out the responsibilities of their position within the Company and its subsidiaries.
 The qualities and competencies relate to the integrity demonstrated by a Responsible Person in personal behaviour and business conduct, soundness of judgement, a sufficient degree of knowledge and experience and appropriate professional qualifications.